Investment software for comparing all methods of investing.

 • And with proper use of the input fields, directions, and manual overrides, you can compare almost anything to anything, with unprecedented accuracy.
 No more guessing when it comes to making critical long-term investing decisions.

-Information about comparing investing strategies.
+About comparing investing strategies.

 These money calculators also show all of the mutual fund and brokerage account loads / commissions / fees / tickets / expenses as an annual percentage of both the money invested, and also the end-of-year market values.
-In other words, the total costs of each of these different ways to invest over time.
-No other investment software even comes close to showing both the total costs of investing strategies, both in dollars and percentages.

 You can select and control every way of accounting for fees and expenses - tickets, wraps, commissions, etc., and you can manually override everything for maximum flexibility.